angular/angular/aio/content/guide/upgrade-performance.md

 <div class="alert is-important">

-  You do not add a `bootstrap` declaration to the `NgModule` decorator since AngularJS owns the root template of the app and `ngUpgrade` bootstraps the necessary components.
+  You do not add a `bootstrap` declaration to the `NgModule` decorator since AngularJS owns the root template of the application and `ngUpgrade` bootstraps the necessary components.

 </div>